bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

       bit.ly/CRA-deploy

 Ignore the comments about using `serve` to deploy your application (i.e. `npm install -g serve` and `serve -s build`).
-In the next step, you’ll create a simple Express application to server your React application.
+In the next step, you'll create a simple Express application to server your React application.

 ### Serving a React application using Express